versia-pub/docs/docs/groups.md

 > [!NOTE]
 > Groups replace the old "visibility" system for Notes, which was designed for a microblogging context.
 Groups are more flexible and can be used for any application.
 >
-> Notes can still use visibility in cases where groups are not needed with the `followers` and `public` group URIs.
+> Notes can still use visibility in cases where groups are not needed with the `followers` and `public` values where you'd typically put a group URI (for example, in a [Publication](./objects/publications.md)'s `group` field').

 # Group Entity